victoria-maple/resources/guide.md

 Cons:

 - No multi-target attacks.
+- Not quite as impressive DPS as the assassin.
 - Not ranged, and thus has to constantly be adjacent to their foe(s).
 Haste helps to ameliorate this issue relative to warriors and beginners.
 - Extremely squishy, having no defences whatsoever.